Mr-AbhiJoshi/Github_Tutorial/readme.txt

 This repository was created when I was learning GitHub.
-First thing I learned was how to push and pull files from my PC to my online repo
+First thing I learned was how to push and files from my PC to my online repository.